bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 56°
+- 54°
-- Mostly Clear
+- Clear
-- 42% humidity
+- 49% humidity
 - 9 mph wind
-- 14% cloud cover
+- 7% cloud cover
-- 51 AQI 🟨
+- 52 AQI 🟨
-- 0.07 inches of rain expected in the next 48 hours
+- 0.09 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>